Minnetonka Real Estate Agent Marketing

 Do you dream of a home that is a peaceful suburban oasis yet near a vibrant urban center?
 You can have it all when you purchase this outstanding 4000 square foot two-story Minnetonka home nestled into idyllic landscaped surroundings.

 This elegant, graceful residence features spacious living areas soaked in sunlight.
 The flow of indoor and outdoor spaces is seamless and ideally suited to entertaining friends and family.
-The resort style backyard with inground pool is fenced-in for privacy.
+The resort-style backyard with an inground pool is fenced-in for privacy.

 A Minnetonka Home for All Seasons

-In the evening or the high heat of the day, relax in the screened in porch.
-When fall descends on Minnetonka and the nights turn chilly, sit around the fire pit with a glass of vino or your favorite local brew.
+In the evening or the high heat of the day, relax on the screened-in porch.
+When fall descends on Minnetonka and the nights turn chilly, sit around the fire pit with a glass of vino or your favorite local brew....

 Minneapolis-St Paul Housing Data

 As we say adios to 2018 and move into the new year, expectations include some long-awaited changes.
 In the last half of the year, we saw increases in new listings, decreases in sales, and median sales prices on homes rising more slowly.

 The increases we are experiencing in no way are enough to balance the market at the lower pricing tiers.
 However, first-time buyers and downsizing boomers will begin to find more home buying options in the coming year.
 That fact alone will make buyers smile.

 Looking at a comparison of December 2018 to the same time last year, we see new listings up 3.5 percent, closed sales down 9.9 percent, list price received down 0.2 percent, and the median sale price of $258,000 up 4 percent.
 Pending sales showed a decline of 3.3 percent, while the month’s supply of inventory rose 13.3 percent.
 Days on the market decreased by 6.6 percent.